Chinese as a Second Language (漢語教學研究—美國中文教師學會學報) The journal of the Chinese Language Teachers Association, USA

 Submission: For submission of articles for consideration, please submit the manuscript electronically online at https://www.benjamins.com/#catalog/journals/csl/submission.
 A submitted manuscript that is otherwise acceptable but does not conform to the style sheet will be returned to the author for rewriting.
 Authors who write in either language but are not native speakers of that language are urged to have their articles thoroughly edited by a native speaker prior to submission.
 Submission of manuscripts is not limited to CLTA-US members, but prospective authors are encouraged to become CLTA-US members.

-Book Reviews: Book reviews should be submitted at the same link above.
+Book Reviews: Book reviews should be emailed to the Review Editor (Shuai Li, email@example.com) directly.
 If you are interested in being a reviewer, please complete an online application at http://clta-us.org/publications/jclta-book-reviewer-application/ so as to be included in the list of prospective Book Reviewers.
 You will be contacted when publications in your areas become available for review.

 Defense Language Institute-Washington Office